-The Northern Territory is Australia's last frontier and it takes a special kind of person to Police it.
-Police work in 'The Territory' as Australians refer to it, is varied, exciting and exhilarating.
+The Northern Territory is Australia's last frontier and it takes a special kind of person to police it.
+Police work in the Northern Territory is varied and exciting.
 It is also testing, isolated and sometimes very dangerous with the nearest assistance often several hundred kilometres away.

-It is the Association's charter to see to their welfare, to protect their conditions of service, to ensure they are properly equipped and trained 'to fight the good fight', to look after their loved ones when tragedy strikes, which regrettably it often does and also to enhance the profession of policing in Australia's far north.
+It is the Association's charter to see to their welfare, to protect their conditions of service, to ensure they are properly equipped and trained 'to fight the good fight', to look after their loved ones when tragedy strikes and also to enhance the profession of policing in Australia's far north.